-One of the key issues surrounding termination of employment due to layoffs, company closures, restructuring, or for the conduct of an employee is whether or not the terminated worker will be paid for accrued vacation time.
+One of the key issues surrounding termination of employment due to layoffs, company closures, restructuring, or for the conduct of an employee is whether or not the terminated worker will be paid for unused vacation time.

 Are New Jersey Employers Required to Compensate for Paid Time Off?

 New Jersey is one of 37 U.S. states that do not legally require an employer to pay a terminated employee for their unused vacation time.
-This means that when an employee quits, is laid off, or fired, employers do not have to pay out accrued vacation time.
+This means that when an employee quits, is laid off, or is fired, employers do not have to pay out accrued vacation time.
 However, compensation for unused pay or benefits is required if it is part of an employment contract or employer policy.

 What is Your Employer’s Policy on Unused Vacation Time?